 Opening times: Monday to Friday 6am – 9:30pm

-Learn more about herbs in the herb garden or feed the ducks in the duck pond, there’s so many more things to do in Greenwich Park.
+Learn more about herbs in the herb garden or feed the ducks in the duck pond, there’s so much more to discover.

 National Maritime Museum